alanban/alanban/README.md

 ### Hi there 👋

-- 🔭 I’m an Android developer currently working on Xingzhe(上海大不自多信息科技有限公司 & XOSS Hong Kong Co.,)
+- 🔭 I’m an Android developer currently working on XOSS Hong Kong Co.,
 - 👯 I’m looking to collaborate on Android/Android framework/Flutter/ dev
 - 💬 Ask me about everything
 - 📫 How to reach me: <alanbansen@gmail.com>